Organizational Regulations of Fyziklani

 - By submitting the registration form, contestants agree with publishing their names, surnames, birth years, schools and the final ranking in the system of the Ministry, which records the results tables of competitions included in the Bulletin of the Ministry, for 10 years.

 - By submitting the registration form, the person registering the team or the team members declare that the submitted information is correct.
-If the registration form contains incorrect or false information, the chief organiser is allowed to exclude the given team from the competition or disqualify it, even after the end of the competition.
+If the registration form contains incorrect or false information, the head organizer is allowed to exclude the given team from the competition or disqualify it, even after the end of the competition.

 - The name of a team can’t spread political or religious views, can’t be rude or insulting, or be in any other way inappropriate.
-The chief organiser has a right to change the name of such a team, to censor it or to disqualify the team completely.
+The head organizer has a right to change the name of such a team, to censor it or to disqualify the team completely.

-- The chief organiser has a right to deny participation in the competition for severe reasons, to an entire team or its individual members.
+- The head organizer has a right to deny participation in the competition for severe reasons, to an entire team or its individual members.